Bugatti Veyron: Top speed

-Top speed mode must be entered while the vehicle is at rest.
-Its driver must toggle a special top speed key to the left of their seat, which triggers a checklist to establish whether the car and its driver are ready to attempt to reach 407 km/h.
+To reach the car's absolute top speed, its top speed mode must be entered while the vehicle is at rest.
+For this, the driver must use a special top speed key in a keyhole to the left of their seat, which triggers a checklist to establish whether the car and its driver are ready to attempt to reach 407 km/h.
 If so, the rear spoiler retracts, the front air diffusers shut, and normal 12.5 cm ground clearance drops to 6.5 cm.

 Braking

 The Veyron's brakes use cross drilled, radially vented carbon fibre reinforced silicon carbide (C/SiC) composite discs, manufactured by SGL Carbon, which have less brake fade and weigh less than standard cast iron discs.
 The lightweight aluminium alloy monobloc brake calipers are made by AP Racing; the front have eight titanium pistons and the rear calipers have six pistons.
 Bugatti claims maximum deceleration of 1.3 g on road tyres.
 As an added safety feature, in the event of brake failure, an anti-lock braking system (ABS) has also been installed on the handbrake.

 Prototypes have been subjected to repeated 1.0 g braking from 312 km/h to 80 km/h without fade.
 With the car's acceleration from 80 km/h to 312 km/h, that test can be performed every 22 seconds.
 At speeds above 200 km/h, the rear wing also acts as an airbrake, snapping to a 55° angle in 0.4 seconds once brakes are applied, providing an additional 0.68 g (6.66 m/s2) of deceleration (equivalent to the stopping power of an ordinary hatchback).
 Bugatti claims the Veyron will brake from 400 km/h to a standstill in less than 10 seconds, though distance covered in this time will be half a kilometre (third of a mile).